Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Imprints of environment on nonlinear memory

-The stellar mass BH moving inside the DM environment will feel gravitational drag from DM particles, which will perturb its motion compared to the vacuum case.
-This collisionless gravitational drag is termed Chandrasekhar Dynamical friction (DF) force \cite{1943ApJ....97..255C}.
+\endgroup A stellar-mass BH moving in a DM environment will experience gravitational drag from DM particles, perturbing its motion relative to the vacuum case.
+This collisionless gravitational drag is termed the Chandrasekhar DF force \cite{1943ApJ....97..255C}.
 This DF depends on the density of the environment $\rho_{\textup{DM}}$, the velocity of the stellar object $v$, and the speed of sound in the medium \cite{Ostriker_1999}.
 In the supersonic regime, the DF force per unit mass is given as \cite{PhysRevD.103.023015}: